MohammadAhmadig/MohammadAhmadi.github.io/_presentations/presentation-02.md

 <br/><img src='/images/PaperTx0.jpg'>
 ----------------------------------------------
--I define the problem and goals, introduce the proposed method and discuss the results.
+-We define the problem and goals, introduce the proposed method and discuss the results.

 -This work follows three main research questions: